Canop/hu.js/readme.md

     var grad = svg.rgrad(0.3, 0.3, 0.8, 'white', 'rgba(100,50,57,0.2)');

-*Note : similar hgrad and vgrad functions might be available in the future as shortcuts for horizontal and vertical gradients*
+*Note : similar hgrad and vgrad functions might be available in the future as shortcuts for horizontal and vertical gradients.
+Just ask if you want them now.*

 ## animate